Project: Kirknewton Solar and BESS Farm

 - The development will supply power directly into the grid via connection at Currie substation, with an export capacity of up to 40MW.

 - A community benefit package will be available for locals to spend according to their own priorities, throughout the lifespan of the project.
+One such benefit that BLC has suggested would be a Local Electricity Discount Scheme (LEDS) whereby households near the project can apply for discounts on their electricity bills.

 - The project will generate enough energy to provide 12,500 homes per year.